 - Contracts that provide revenue sharing with the institution

 - Contracts that vary significantly from standard template language or

-- Contracts that contain prohibited clauses such as automatic renewal with termination at will or a limitation of liability.
+- Contracts that contain prohibited clauses such as automatic renewal without termination at will or a limitation of liability.

 - Contracts that include statements regarding representation or warranty.

 Departments must keep an original copy of each of its contracts on file after all parties have signed off.
 Executed contracts must be maintained in accordance with the Ithaca College Legal Records Retention Guidelines.